INGV/shakemap-input-eu/README.md

 ## Contribute
 Thanks to your contributions!

-Here is a list of users who already contributed to this repository:
+Here is a list of users who already contributed to this repository: \
 <a href="https://github.com/ingv/shakemap-input-eu/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=ingv/shakemap-input-eu" />
 </a>

 ## Author
-(c) 2022 Valentino Lauciani valentino.lauciani[at]ingv.it \
+(c) 2025 Valentino Lauciani valentino.lauciani[at]ingv.it \
-(c) 2022 Sergio Bruni sergio.bruni[at]ingv.it

 Istituto Nazionale di Geofisica e Vulcanologia, Italia